-Later in Jin Dynasty (265 – 420 AD), Shanghai continued its development and enjoyed fast progresses in Sui and Tang Dynasties (581 – 907 AD).
-The area gathered a large population by degrees and had more economic and cultural trades with places home and abroad.
-In the Year of 751 during the Tianbao Years of Tang Dynasty, Huating County was established and the County Government took charge of ancient Shanghai area.
+Later in the Jin Dynasty (265 – 420 AD), Shanghai continued its development and enjoyed rapid progresses in the Sui and Tang Dynasties (581 – 907 AD).
+The area gathered a large population by degrees and had more economic and cultural trade with places at home and abroad.
+In the Year of 751 during the Tianbao Years of the Tang Dynasty, Huating County was established and the County Government took charge of ancient Shanghai area.
 A new port, Qinglong Port was set up.
 Ships departing from the port could sail to other cities along the inland rivers, coastal cities and even Japan and Korea.
 Later, the silting of Wusong River made ships desert the port of Qinglong Town, giving Shanghai a good opportunity for growth.

 4. Shanghai Town Set up in 1267 & Shanghai County in 1292